 This shroom is considered a life-enhancing herb in the Taoist herbal tradition, where it promotes the cultivation of ‘jing’, aka life force.

 No. 1 – Increased Energy and Fatigue Reduction

 One of Cordyceps most notable benefits is its effect on energy.
 This is thanks to the presence of beta-glucans which help deliver oxygen to the body on a cellular level.

-Cordyceps are used to increase blood oxygenation in traditional Chinese medicine, and with an increase of oxygen uptake, comes an increase in energy and great assistance in athletic performance.
-An increase in oxygen levels may also assist with:
+Cordyceps are commonly used to increase blood oxygenation in traditional Chinese medicine.
+With an increase of oxygen uptake comes an increase in energy and great assistance in athletic performance.

 - Increased attention, focus and awareness

 - Improved recovery time